Once received, your application will be considered. If we are able to make you an offer, there are four possible outcomes.

-- Unconditional Offer - If we are happy with your application and you have met all the entry requirements, then we can make you an unconditional offer.
+If you have already met all the entry requirements, then we can make you an unconditional offer.
 This means you definitely have a place on your chosen course.
-If you wish to accept our offer you will need to accept this through your Apply Online account.

-- Conditional Offer - If you have not met all of the entry requirements yet (e.g. you might be waiting to take exams or receive results) we may make you a conditional offer.
-This offer means we are happy to have you on the course, as long as you achieve the appropriate qualifications.
-Once you have documentation evidencing your meeting of the entry requirements please either upload these to your Apply Online account or email them to the team.
+If you have not met all the entry requirements yet or might be waiting to take exams or receive results, we may make you a conditional offer.
+This offer means we will accept you on our course, as long as you achieve the appropriate qualifications.

 As part of the application process some of our courses have an interview.
 This is an opportunity to showcase your enthusiasm and skills for the course, as well as share any relevant experience you have.

 If we are unable to make you an offer on the course you have applied for we may make you an offer on an alternative course that, based on your application, we feel might be of interest to you and something you would enjoy and excel at.

 When you have received all your offers from the universities you have applied to, you will be asked to make a Firm (first) and Insurance (second) choice.
 Visit our Applicants pages to see what's in store on your journey to university and how we can help you make an informed decision.

 If you have applied for a course at Leeds Beckett, we will invite you to one of our Online Applicant Days.
 These events are subject specific and designed to provide you with more detailed information about your course, as well as the chance to meet the staff who will be teaching you and current students.
 You'll get a real feel for what it’s like to be a student with us, see where you will be studying, and discover where you could be living.